SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.1.md

 #### Extension methods moved from QActionHelperBaseClasses to SLManagedScripting \[ID_27995\]

-The following extension methods have now been moved from the QActionHelperBaseClasses libary to the SLManagedScripting library, and are now instance methods of the SLProtocol interface.
+The following extension methods have now been moved from the QActionHelperBaseClasses library to the SLManagedScripting library, and are now instance methods of the SLProtocol interface.

-**static class NotifyProtocol**
+##### static class NotifyProtocol

 - AddRow(this SLProtocol protocol, int tableId, string row)
 - AddRow(this SLProtocol protocol, int tableId, object\[\] row)